daniel5151/ANESE/README.md

 ANESE (Another NES Emulator) is a Nintendo Entertainment System Emulator written for fun and learning.

+ANESE strives to be a accurate NES emulator, even at the expense of performance.

-I am aiming for clean, readable code, even if that means taking a performance hit here and there.
+I am aiming for clean, performant C++11 code, with a emphasis on readability.

+Also, for the sake of future cross-platform support, I am trying to keep the code portable across compilers, and not reliant on any gcc / clang specific features.

 ## Building